Monday, March 4, 2024

 He - "Because these influence their perception.
 If one remembers one's childhood as being victimised and powerless, and then goes through life replicating that.
 One hopes that when they finish therapy, their past will have changed, they will no longer relive those events as victim - the child who was helpless, who did have things done to them, who is no longer the child who is helpless can now have the power to make his own choices.."

-Therapy as a mission to rescue the victimised child.
 My view of re-enactment relates to the present as a kind of resonance.
-I explain:

 Me - "re-enactment feels like a whirlpool, numinous - something operating - things going wrong in the present, It is like warning lights on dashboard saying no oil!
 But warning messages are not always accurate - especially on computers!
 I believe that when a person starts remembering the bad stuff, there is something similar happening to them in the present, it has the same emotional tone as the past.
 Definitely for me, I thought the feelings were about the past.
 I was stuck on the form, the images of the past.
-The emotional tone was the same, but all I could remember was the images, the events.
-But truthfully - I was failing to recognize the same dynamic operating in the present."
+The emotional tone was the same, but all I could remember were the images, the events.
+But truthfully - I was failing to recognize the same (external) dynamic operating in the present."

 He continues - "I think this is why Transactional Analysis so important.
 Most of what happens to us we forget.
 What we remember is about our identity, and that’s where the ego states come in.
 All are present tense, always about identity.."